 Staging & commit

-Every edit in DynoTable goes through a staging area before it touches DynamoDB.
-Think of it as a git staging area with a safety latch: edits, creates, and deletes accumulate as reviewable diffs, then ship as only when you commit.
+Item edits, creates, and staged deletes go through a staging area before they touch DynamoDB.
+Think of it as a git staging area with a safety latch: changes accumulate as reviewable diffs, then ship as only when you commit.

 How it works